logicmonitor/lm-powershell-module/Documentation/Remove-LMDeviceDatasourceInstanceGroup.md

 ```

 ### -Id
-Specifies the ID of the device.
+Specifies the ID of the device associated with the instance group.
 This parameter is mandatory when using the 'Id-dsId' or 'Id-dsName' parameter sets.
-It can also be specified using the 'DeviceId' alias.
+This parameter can also be specified using the 'DeviceId' alias.

 ```yaml
 Type: Int32